 SolarWorld made Hillsboro its U.S. headquarters in 2007 when it purchased a never-opened 750,000-square-foot facility from Japanese semiconductor maker Komatsu.
 SolarWorld Americas has invested $620 million to date in its Hillsboro plant, which currently employs more than 700.
 It’s been the largest U.S. crystalline silicon solar manufacturer for 40 years.

 In January 2013, SolarWorld’s shares had dropped by a third and the taxpayer-subsidized Hillsboro factory was laying off some of its 2000 employees, with the possibility of sale or bankruptcy.
-In a dramatic turnabout, SolarWorld now plans to expand.
-SolarWorld plans to pour $10 million into the Hillsboro production plant’s expansion — and add 200 employees in 2015.
+SunPower acquired assets of SolarWorld Americas, including its Hillsboro, Oregon facilities.

 PGE solar rebates include rebates of $1 per watt of electricity produced, courtesy of Energy Trust of Oregon, up to a maximum of $10,000.
 The subsidy for Pacific Power rebates remain at 75 cents per watt, or a maximum of $7,500.